jamesgraves/example-go-app/README.md

 ```

 For the upsilon library that we're only going to make bugfixes to,
 we're not going to change the original directory heirarchy.
+So we
+aren't going to change location for where it lives in our project
+directory.
+It is going to end up in the same place as if we had just
+run `go get github.com/upstream-author/upsilon` (if upstream-author
+actually existed).

 ```
 $ mkdir -p src/github.com/upstream-author